johnglover/simpl/readme.txt

 - make peak detection use the new window_size property

 sms:
-- can sms_scaleDet be moved to the harmonic analysis phase?
+- move sms_scaleDet to the harmonic analysis phase
-- include stochastic residual synthesis in SMSResidual